Benchmarking the optimization optical machines with the planted solutions: Small scale classification

 Before describing the construction of the problem instances, it is crucial to make a few comments about the symmetries in our system, which take only quadratic interactions (so-called zero-field Ising Hamiltonian).
 According to Hebb's rule, planting a pattern $\xi_i$ will produce its mirror "twin" $-\xi_i$ in the phase space, which reflects the mirror symmetry.
 Thus, changing a sign of all components of some of the planted pattern will not affect the energy landscape.
 Moreover, the system has a gauge symmetry, which allows one to reverse particular spins in planted patterns without affecting the complexity of the energy landscape.
 Nevertheless, such transformations will manifest themselves in the $J_{ij}$ coefficients.

-Figure {\ref{abcdef_profiles}} compiles nontrivial SR profiles across all $N=8$ and $K=3$ matrix instances, and captures diverse dynamic behavior of Eq.(\ref{type1}) for finding minimal energy solutions on these matrices.
+Figure {\ref{abcdef_profiles}} compiles nontrivial Success Rate (SR), which is the ratio of the runs that reached the ground state to all runs by a particular algorithm for a given instance, profiles across all $N=8$ and $K=3$ matrix instances, and captures diverse dynamic behavior of Eq.(\ref{type1}) for finding minimal energy solutions on these matrices.
 Below, we emphasize the essential role of matrix choice, explore inter-matrix differences, delve into parametrization details, and outline our complexity framework.